ZhengPeng7/BiRefNet/README.md

 Download the `BiRefNet-{TASK}-{EPOCH}.pth` from [[**stuff**](https://drive.google.com/drive/folders/1s2Xe0cjq-2ctnJBR24563yMSCOu4CcxM)].
 Info of the corresponding (predicted\_maps/performance/training\_log) weights can be also found in folders like `exp-BiRefNet-{TASK_SETTINGS}` in the same directory.

+You can also download the weights from the release of this repo.

 The results might be a bit different from those in the original paper, you can see them in the `eval_results-BiRefNet-{TASK_SETTINGS}` folder in each `exp-xx`, we will update them in the following days.
 Due to the very high cost I used (A100-80G x 8) which many people cannot afford to (including myself....),  I re-trained BiRefNet on a single A100-40G only and achieve the performance on the same level (even better).
 It means you can directly train the model on a single GPU with 36.5G+ memory.
 BTW, 5.5G GPU memory is needed for inference in 1024x1024.
 (I personally paid a lot for renting an A100-40G to re-train BiRefNet on the three tasks...
 T_T.
 Hope it can help you.)

 But if you have more and more powerful GPUs, you can set GPU IDs and increase the batch size in `config.py` to accelerate the training.
 We have made all this kind of things adaptive in scripts to seamlessly switch between single-card training and multi-card training.
 Enjoy it :)